|

 SR 606: 1 - 1

-Creation: Appeared between 1944-49 running as it does today.
+Creation: Number assigned between 1944-49 running essentially as it does today.
 I cannot find a CTB reference for this but it appears in the 1949 VDOT Route Log.
+Note that this corridor was assigned as a primary route with no number in July 1932 CTB.
 This is the 2nd VA 188.

 The original VA 188 alignment used the current NB routing.